GiacomoGaraccione/Esami-Polito-Magistrale/MAD/Domande Esami Mobile.md

 - Dynamic lifecycle: happens when a Fragment is added dynamically from an Activity (for example, pressing a Button in the Activity triggers the insertion of a new Fragment with the FragmentManager).
 After the event that causes the addition of the new Fragment is completed the Fragment is attached (onAttach(...)), created (onCreate(...), onCreateView(...), onViewCreated(...)) and then started and resumed (onStart(...), onResume(...)).

 #### Describe resources and how they're involved in app responsiveness
+Resources are additional files and static content used by an application, such as bitmaps, image files, UI text strings, animation instructions, layout definitions.
+They should be externalized from code so that they can be maintained independently and alternative resources should also be present, to account for different and specific device configurations (alternative resources are grouped in different folders identified by name): at runtime the code uses the resources specified for the current configuration.
+Resources are accessed in code through internal ID values (integers), and are grouped by category (layouts, strings, colors, styles, drawables)

 #### What are the main problems a Custom View has to care about?
+A custom View has to mainly care about:
+1. Negotiating with its container the space it needs to actually paint on screen
+2. Laying out its children in the space it receives
+3. Drawing the View in the received space
+It also should override the methods onSaveInstanceState(...) and onRestoreInstanceState(...), so that it can properly save and restore its own state.

 ## 20-07-2015